top of page

 Petty theft and stealing seemed almost nonexistent .
 We never once felt uneasy walking around, even in busy areas or at night, and there was a calm, relaxed atmosphere everywhere we travelled.

-The locals were respectful, families were out late in the evenings, and the tourist areas felt incredibly safe and welcoming.
+The locals were respectful, families were out late in the evenings, and the tourist areas felt incredibly safe.
 We also noticed there was no pushy selling at the markets, which was really nice.

 Flat lay of many small plates of food on a Breakfast table in Uzbekistan